© Canva NFP

 We aim to do this by:

-- implementing monitoring programs for local glider populations
+- implementing monitoring programs for local threatened species

 - working with state and local governments to establish conservation projects, develop programs and support communities with restoring habitat

-- educating communities and raising awareness of the importance of gliders via workshops, webinars, and spotlighting events
+- educating communities and raising awareness of the importance of wildlife species via workshops, webinars, and spotlighting events

-- partnering with numerous landcare and habitat rehabilitation groups to revegetate vital glider habitat.
+- partnering with numerous landcare and habitat rehabilitation groups to revegetate vital habitat for threatened species.

 Trusts and gift funds